Henry Waterson

 Around 1916, while the lawsuit was working its way through

-the courts, Waterson sold Little Wonder back to Columbia, which then
+the courts, control of the Little Wonder label was transferred to Columbia, which then

 operated Little Wonder as a separate division. -(There